 If you expand the mS-SQL-SQLServer object, you should see a child object called mS-SQL-SQLDatabase.
 Each of these objects or classes has attributes.
-One attribute of mS-SQL-SQLDatabase is mS-SQL-Name, which lists the database name—in this case, Northwind, as Figure 3, page 16, shows.
+One attribute of mS-SQL-SQLDatabase is mS-SQL-Name, which lists the database name—in this case, Northwind, as Figure 3, shows.

 Is It Secure?

 You might wonder whether publishing your SQL Server and databases in AD is secure.
 Actually, doing so is more secure than the existing method of locating SQL Servers on the network—Named Pipe broadcasts.
 By default, a SQL Server announces itself as a service over Named Pipes to all clients.
 To illustrate this point, try running osql L on your network to discover all the computers running SQL Server.
 Named Pipe broadcasts let clients find SQL Server dynamically; however, you can't assign permissions to these broadcasts—they go out to everyone connected to your network.